Wildcats muscle up 21-14 win at Lebanon

 “Who knows if we clinched or not,” Dedman said.
 “It pushes us in the right direction, I’ll put it that way.”

-“They probably won their way in and we have to beat Rossview next week to get in, depending on what happened in different places (last night),” Gentry said.
+“They probably won their way in and we have to beat Rossview next week to get in, depending on what happened in different places (last night),” Gentry said a night before Hendersonville kept the Blue Devils in the race by beating the Hawks.
 “We have to, first, win next week and see what happens and go from there.”

 (0) comments